raspberrypilearning/scary-spot-the-difference/en/step_1.md

 </video>

 --- /no-print ---
-In this resource you're going to make a Spot the Difference game with a big surprise.

 While the player is busily searching for all the differences in an image, all of a sudden a scary image will appear, along with a blood-curdling scream!

+--- collapse ---
+---
+title: What you will need
+---

+### Hardware
+- A computer capable of running Python

+### Software
+- Python 3
+- Pygame

+### Downloads

+The starter project and resources can be found [here](http://rpf.io/p/en/scratch-cat-goes-skiing-off){:target="_blank"}.
+--- /collapse ---

+--- collapse ---
+---
-## What you will learn
+title: What you will learn
+---
 By creating the Scary Spot the Difference project you will learn:

 - How to scale and display images in Python using Pygame